software-developer-org/website/README.md

 # run

-local in browser on _localhost:3000_
+For running local either use:
 ```bash
 npm start
 ```